 There are guided tours you can book leaving from Las Vegas that’ll take you to the dam, or you can rent a car and explore at your leisure.

-While tours weren’t operating at the time of our visit, the Hoover Dam’s visitor center and cafe are open.
+While tours weren’t operating at the time of our visit, the Hoover Dam’s visitor center and cafe were open.

 We took the short walk up to the bridge overlooking the dam first.
 There’s a handicap-accessible ramp or stairs to the pedestrian overlook, along with various signs along the way highlighting the bridge’s construction history.